m1dsolo/game/README.md

 4. Press `ESC` to show the exit menu (then press `1` to quit, `2` to resume)
 5. Use the number keys `1`, `2`, `3`, etc. to select items
 6. Use the number keys `1`, `2`, `3` to select the levelup reward cards
+7. Use `Space` to use consumables if you have one selected

 ## License